0x1000000/SqExpress/Readme.md

 It is delivered with a simple but efficient data access mechanism which warps ADO.Net DbConnection and can be used with MS SQL Client or Npgsql or MySQL Connector.

-It can be used together with the “Code First” concept when you declare SQL tables as C# classes with possibility to generate recreation scripts for a target platform (MS SQL or PostgreSQL or MySQL)
+It can be used in conjunction with the “Code First” concept when you declare SQL tables as C# classes with possibility to generate recreation scripts for a target platform (MS SQL or PostgreSQL or MySQL)

+It can be used in conjunction with the “Database First” concept using an included code modification utility.
+The utility is also can be used to generate flexible DTO classes with all required database mappings.

 This an article that explains the library principles: ["Syntax Tree and Alternative to LINQ in Interaction with SQL Databases"](https://itnext.io/syntax-tree-and-alternative-to-linq-in-interaction-with-sql-databases-656b78fe00dc?source=friends_link&sk=f5f0587c08166d8824b96b48fe2cf33c)